ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

     - `N`px:  `N` pixels.
 Valid range is 1 to 10000
     - `N`%:   `N` percent of the page width or height.
 Valid range is 1 to 1000.
     - `auto`: The image's original size will be used.
+- The `preserveAspectRatio` argument is optional.
+If set to 0, then the image's inherent aspect ratio will not be respected; otherwise, it will fill the specified width and height as much as possible without stretching.
+Default value is 1.
 - If the image doesn't fit into the vertical margins of the page and the sixel scrolling mode (**DECSDM**) is enabled, then the page will be scrolled at the margins.
 Otherwise the image will be cropped.

 ## [Supported Window Actions and Reports](#window-ops)